Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Introduction

-The first part is dedicated to constructing next-to-leading-order solutions using Ward identities that arise due to the gauge fixing required by the RG construction.
-Additionally, we improve the symmetric-phase RG equations beyond the standard vertex expansion approach used in our previous paper \cite{lahoche2024largetimeeffectivekinetics}, by utilizing the effective vertex expansion developed in \cite{Lahochebeyond}.
-While this section diverges slightly from our primary focus, readers interested solely in RG aspects beyond the symmetric phase in the large $N$ limit may skip it.
-Finally, we note that this work is accompanied by a forthcoming paper \cite{lahoche2024largetimeeffectivekinetics}, which examines the quantum $p$-spin model via RG with coarse-graining over frequencies.
+In addition, the first part of the paper is dedicated to improving the symmetric-phase RG equations beyond the standard vertex expansion used in \cite{lahoche2024largetimeeffectivekinetics}, by applying the effective vertex expansion developed, for instance, in \cite{Lahochebeyond}.
+This method exploits the structure of the leading-order graphs in the large-$N$ limit to close the hierarchy; it is therefore intended to be more precise than—or at least complementary to—the standard vertex expansion.
+While this section is rather technical, readers primarily interested in the physical implications beyond the symmetric phase may skip it without loss of continuity.
+Furthermore, we note that this work is complemented by the companion paper \cite{lahoche2024frequency}, which examines the quantum $p$-spin model via an RG scheme based on frequency coarse-graining.
+Finally, we utilize exact Ward identities to constrain the construction of next-to-leading-order solutions.
+These identities arise from the momentum-dependent kinematic-fixing procedure required by our RG framework, yielding highly non-trivial relations in the large-$N$ limit.

-To conclude this introduction, let us emphasize one additional point.
-Although canonical dimensions suggest that all local couplings are relevant in the UV, this does not imply that the renormalization group is ineffective.
-For instance, in some discrete quantum gravity models, such as random matrix models \cite{brezin1992renormalization,dupuis2021nonperturbative,eichhorn2014towards,lahoche2020revisited}, all couplings are technically irrelevant, yet the flow admits a non-trivial fixed point with a relevant direction, where the critical exponent corresponds to the double scaling limit \cite{di19952d}.
+To conclude this introduction, let us emphasize an important conceptual point.
+Although canonical dimension analysis suggests that all local couplings are relevant in the deep UV, this does not imply that the renormalization group is ineffective.
+In fact, in certain discrete quantum gravity models, such as random matrix models \cite{brezin1992renormalization,dupuis2021nonperturbative,eichhorn2014towards,lahoche2020revisited}, all couplings are technically irrelevant, yet the flow admits a non-trivial fixed point with a relevant direction, where the critical exponent governs the double-scaling limit \cite{di19952d}.